fltk/fltk/README.MSWindows.txt

 Compile and run your test program with F5.

-You can also include .fl resources: add a new Hedare file to you project, but let the name end in .fl.
+You can also include .fl resources: add a new Header file to your project, but let the name end in .fl.
 Right-click and select "Open with...".
 Add "fluid.exe" from the "bin" directory and set it as the default editor.